By Kate Hughes

 Whenever there is a surgical procedure, infection is always a possible side effect.
 Moss recommends that veterinarians prescribe antibiotics following a declawing procedure to mitigate the chances of infection.
 “Regardless of how well you clean it or how it is bandaged, we’re still talking about a foot,” he says.
 “It’ll be walking on the floor [not to mention the litter box!].
 It’s very appropriate to use antibiotics post operatively to help with the healing, or at least enable healing without infection.”

-Dr. Ryane E. Englar, assistant professor and clinical education coordinator at the University of Kansas College of Veterinary Medicine in Lawrence, Kansas, warns that owners should keep a sharp eye out for any signs of infection following declawing, as infections that go unchecked can become very serious.
+Dr. Ryane E. Englar, assistant professor and clinical education coordinator at Kansas State University in Manhattan, Kansas, warns that owners should keep a sharp eye out for any signs of infection following declawing, as infections that go unchecked can become very serious.
 “There are cases in which the infection gets deeply rooted into the bone and/or travels through the body,” she says.
 Treatment for these types of serious complications can include hospitalization, aggressive antibiotic therapy, and even additional surgeries.

 Refusal to Use the Litterbox